`The Laramie Project’ stages a special reading in Wyoming on the 25th anniversary of Shepard murder

 This week, Tectonic is marking the anniversary by gathering the original cast and creators, and some of the people represented in the piece for a staged reading and conversation as part of the 2023 Shepard Symposium at the University of Wyoming.

-“The Laramie Project,” one of the most frequently performed plays in high schools, has been performed in more than 20 countries and translated into more than 13 languages.
+“The Laramie Project,” one of the most frequently performed plays in the U.S., has been performed in more than 20 countries and translated into more than 13 languages.
 It is among the top 10 most licensed plays in America.

 “Precisely because it wasn’t about Matthew Shepard, precisely because it was about the town of Laramie is why it continues to resonate,” says Kaufman.